Noose found in stall of Bubba Wallace at Alabama NASCAR race

 The noose was discovered on the same day NASCAR's fledgling flag ban faced its biggest challenge.
 The ban took effect before last week's race near Miami, but there were only about 1,000 military members admitted into that race.

-NASCAR did not acknowledged the plane or its banner, though executive Steve O'Donnell tweeted a picture of black and white hands shaking: "You won't see a photo of a jackass flying a flag over the track here...but you will see this...Hope EVERYONE enjoys the race today."
-Rapper Ice Cube even tweeted about the plane saying, "(Expletive) him NASCAR, you got new fans in this household."
+NASCAR did not acknowledge the plane, though executive Steve O'Donnell tweeted a picture of black and white hands shaking with the words: "You won't see a photo of a jackass flying a flag over the track here...but you will see this."
+Rapper Ice Cube tweeted about the plane saying, "(Expletive) him NASCAR, you got new fans in this household."

-Wallace, a 26-year-old Alabama native who drives the No. 43 for Richard Petty Motorsports, said he has found support among fellow drivers for his stance on the flag and he noted that in his tweet late Sunday after the noose announcement.
+Wallace, a 26-year-old Alabama native who drives the No. 43 for Richard Petty Motorsports, said he has found support among fellow drivers for his stance on the flag.
+He noted that after the noose announcement.

 "Over the last several weeks, I have been overwhelmed by the support from people across the NASCAR industry including other drivers and tea members in the garage," he said.
 "Together, our sport has made a commitment to driving real chance and championing a community that is accepting and welcoming of everyone.
 Nothing is more important and we will not be deterred by the reprehensible actions of those who seek to spread hate."